Nico Hoerner Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.
+- The Dodgers pitching staff ranks 21st in MLB with a collective 8.5 strikeouts per nine innings.

-- The Dodgers have the 13th-ranked team ERA across all MLB pitching staffs (4.09).
+- The Dodgers have the 18th-ranked team ERA among all league pitching staffs (4.52).

-- Dodgers pitchers combine to give up 21 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- The Dodgers rank 20th in baseball in home runs allowed (26 total, 1.2 per game).

-- Urias gets the start for the Dodgers, his fifth of the season.
-He is 3-1 with a 1.90 ERA and 26 strikeouts in 23 2/3 innings pitched.
+- Kershaw makes the start for the Dodgers, his fifth of the season.
+He is 3-1 with a 2.52 ERA and 26 strikeouts in 25 2/3 innings pitched.

-- In his most recent time out on Sunday, the lefty threw 5 2/3 innings against the Chicago Cubs, giving up two earned runs while surrendering eight hits.
+- The lefty last pitched on Wednesday against the New York Mets, when he tossed seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.